IntAttention: A Fully Integer Attention Pipeline for Efficient Edge Inference: Abstract

 \section{Abstract}

 Deploying Transformer models on edge devices is limited by latency and energy budgets.
-While INT8 quantization effectively accelerates the primary matrix multiplications, it exposes the softmax as the dominant bottleneck.
+While INT8 quantization effectively accelerates the primary matrix multiplications, it exposes the softmax-related path as the dominant bottleneck.
 This stage incurs a costly $\mathrm{dequantize}\rightarrow\mathrm{softmax}\rightarrow\mathrm{requantize}$ detour, which can account for up to 65\% of total attention latency and disrupts the end-to-end integer dataflow critical for edge hardware efficiency.
-To address this limitation, we present \emph{IntAttention}, the first fully integer, plug-and-play attention pipeline without retraining.
-At the core of our approach lies \emph{IndexSoftmax}, a hardware-friendly operator that replaces floating-point exponentials entirely within the integer domain. \emph{IntAttention} integrates sparsity-aware clipping, a 32-entry lookup-table approximation, and direct integer normalization, thereby eliminating all datatype conversion overhead.
-We evaluate \emph{IntAttention} and demonstrate consistent and substantial gains.
-Our method achieves up to \textbf{3.7×} speedup and \textbf{61\%} energy reduction over FP16 baselines and \textbf{2.0x} faster than conventional INT8 attention pipelines on Armv8 CPUs.
-These gains are achieved with high-fidelity accuracy comparable to baselines across diverse language and vision models, enabling practical and efficient Transformer inference on commodity edge devices. \textit{Code will be released in later version of this work.}
+To address this limitation, we present \emph{IntAttention}, the first fully integer attention pipeline that serves as a training-free drop-in replacement.
+At the core of our approach lies \emph{IndexSoftmax}, a hardware-friendly operator that replaces floating-point exponentials entirely within the integer domain. \emph{IntAttention} integrates sparsity-aware clipping, a 32-entry lookup-table approximation, and direct integer normalization, thereby eliminating datatype conversion overhead along the attention path.
+Experiments on Armv8 CPUs show that our method achieves up to \textbf{3.7$\times$} speedup and \textbf{61\%} energy reduction over FP16 baselines, and up to \textbf{2.0$\times$} speedup over conventional INT8 attention pipelines.
+Across diverse language and vision models, as well as additional reasoning and long-context evaluations, \emph{IntAttention} maintains strong overall fidelity and demonstrates a more favorable trade-off than existing LUT-based softmax approximations.
+The code is available at \url{https://github.com/WanliZhong/IntAttention}

 ]